-The two decision services required by the business process model may now beare with education model.
+The two decision services required by the business process model are defined against the decision model.
 The Bureau Strategy Decision Service, called by the Decide bureau strategy task, has output decisions {Bureau call type, Strategy}, and is shown in Figure 11.7.
 The Routing Decision Service, called by the Decide routing task, has output decisions {Routing}, and is shown in Figure 11.8.